Operator Guide

 JACKIN_AGENT is scoped to an agent session, not the whole container. jackin passes the initial agent to the PID 1 multiplexer as an argv value, then sets JACKIN_AGENT only when spawning a real agent pane.
 Shell panes do not receive it.

 Role identity, workspace workdir, supported agent slugs, and manifest model overrides are handed to Capsule through a generated launch config instead of being duplicated as container-wide environment variables.
-Runtime metadata that must be visible inside Capsule, such as JACKIN_RUN_ID, JACKIN_RUN_DIAGNOSTICS_PATH, and JACKIN_HOST_VERSION, is injected by jackin at launch time and is not read from operator env scopes.
+Runtime metadata needed by Capsule is injected by jackin at launch time and is not read from operator env scopes.
 The Capsule reference documents the internal handoff.

 Telemetry

-These variables affect host run telemetry and diagnostics capture; see Run Telemetry for setup examples and Run Diagnostics for the full sink model.
+These variables control direct OTLP delivery; see Run Telemetry for setup examples and Application observability for the full contract.

 VariableEffect